nitroshare/nitroshare-nmh/README.md

-## nitroshare-chrome
+## nitroshare-nmh

-This Chrome extension adds a browser action that lets you send the URL of the current tab to another device running NitroShare.
+This extension adds a browser action that lets you send the URL of the current tab to another device running NitroShare.

 ### Requirements

 - NitroShare 0.4.0 nightly (available [here](https://ci.quickmediasolutions.com/job/nitroshare/))
 - Android app running v0.4.0.34+
-- This Chrome extension
+- This Chrome / Firefox extension

-Currently, it is only possible to send URLs from a PC and receive them in the Android app.
+Currently, it is only possible to send URLs from a PC.
+Both PC and Android clients can receive URLs.